|Posted on November 20, 2010 at 12:10 AM|

 Christmas Tree Ornament Wreath

 What about recycling some old Christmas ornaments into a wreath?
 Not as simple to make as the tinsel one but it looks spectacular.
 Eddie Ross has instructions for a simple enough one using a wire coat hanger as the base.
 Be careful if you are using old glass ornaments or balls as these shatter easily.
-I skipped the glue gun.
+I skipped the glue gun and just slipped the ornaments on to the wire hanger.

 Image Eddie Ross